Skip to main content

 Ote aadi aeyotaana, beer kuru chava taana haye haye

-Our farm is on verge of destruction, the trees are on verge of extinction
+Our farm is on the verge of destruction; the trees are on the verge of extinction